shivanshyam79/Linux-IPC-Shared-memory/README.md

 Execute the C Program for the desired output.

 # PROGRAM:

-## Write a C program that illustrates two processes communicating using shared memory
+## Write a C program that illustrates two processes communicating using shared memory.
 ```
 #include <stdio.h>
 #include <sys/ipc.h>